Early-Bird Registration Fee: $825 + Room & Board

 Christopher K. Germer, PhD is a clinical psychologist in private practice, specializing in mindfulness, acceptance, and compassion-based treatment.
 He has been integrating the principles and practices of meditation into psychotherapy since 1978.
 Dr. Germer is a Clinical Instructor in Psychology at Harvard Medical School and a founding member of the Institute for Meditation and Psychotherapy.
 He lectures internationally on mindfulness and self-compassion, is a co-editor of Mindfulness and Psychotherapy, and Wisdom and Compassion in Psychotherapy, and author of The Mindful Path to Self-Compassion.

 Kristin D. Neff, PhD, is an Associate Professor in Human Development and Culture at the University of Texas at Austin.
 She was one of the first scholars to define and measure self-compassion in an academic context, has written numerous research articles on the psychological benefits of self-compassion, and is a co-developer of an empirically-supported, 8-week mindful self-compassion training program.
-Dr. Neff is the author of Self-Compassion: Stop Beating Yourself Up and Leave Insecurity Behind.
+Dr. Neff is the author of Self-Compassion: The Proven Power of Being Kind to Yourself.
 In addition, she is featured in the award-winning book and documentary The Horse Boy, which chronicles her family’s adventure with autism.

 At the completion of this activity, participants should be able to: